The Last Domino? Tour: Tour announcement and dates

 In April 2021, Rutherford said that dates in the United States are possible for late 2021 and that the group "are confident, they want to do it."
 On 29 April, the band announced 14 dates in the United States and Canada between 15 November and 15 December, with pre-sale tickets going on sale on 7 May, followed by general sale on 9 May, only through Ticketmaster.
 This brought the total number of concerts to 33.
 On 6 May, an extra show in Chicago, Montreal, and New York City was added due to demand, followed by an extra show in Philadelphia and Boston on 10 May.
 A second date in Toronto was added on 25 May.
 In June, the band's first ever date in Raleigh, North Carolina was announced for 19 November, bringing the total number of shows to 40.

 In September 2021, the three dates in Ireland and Northern Ireland were postponed indefinitely due to the pandemic.
 On 8 October, the last four dates of the UK leg were postponed after Rutherford tested positive for COVID-19.
 The three London shows were rescheduled for 24–26 March 2022.
-Due to demand, Genesis announced an extra date for December 11, 2021 at the Barclays Center in New York City, however, the show was later cancelled, with the official reason given at the time being "unforeseen circumstances", however, multiple sources later told Billboard that technical difficulties with the venue's then-ticketing outlet, SeatGeek, and lower than expected tickets sales were the reason for the cancelation, which were cited as a reason for the venue ending their partnership with SeatGeek earlier than expected.
+Due to demand, Genesis announced an extra date for 11 December 2021 at the Barclays Center in New York City, however, the show was later cancelled, with the official reason given at the time being "unforeseen circumstances", however, multiple sources later told Billboard that technical difficulties with the venue's then-ticketing outlet, SeatGeek, and lower than expected tickets sales were the reason for the cancelation, which were cited as a reason for the venue ending their partnership with SeatGeek earlier than expected.
 On 25 October 2021, Genesis announced a European leg covering Germany, France, and the Netherlands between 7–22 March 2022.
 Those shows were followed by the three rescheduled dates in London, bringing the total number of shows to 47.
 The final show, held on 26 March 2022, marked the 46th anniversary of the first Genesis concert with Collins as lead vocalist, which took place in London, Ontario in 1976.
-(This date was also the 13th anniversary of the passing of former Genesis drummer John Mayhew.)
+(This date was also coincidentally the 13th anniversary of the passing of former Genesis drummer John Mayhew.)
 Gabriel and Genesis' former tour manager Richard Macphail were present backstage.

 Compilation album and documentary

 On 29 July 2021, Genesis announced a companion greatest hits album, The Last Domino? – The Hits, containing the studio versions of songs released between 1973 and 1991.
-The set was released on 17 September.
+The album was released on 17 September.

 On 1 September 2021, a one-hour documentary covering the rehearsals and the band preparing for the tour became available on various PBS television stations in the United States.
 It features band interviews, behind the scenes footage, and live performances of various songs from the professionally filmed set in late 2020.
 The documentary aired in the UK on Sky Arts on 12 September, and had a DVD release on 2 November.